-As of March 31, 2020, the Minerals NPI was in a surplus position and had outstanding capital commitments in the Bakken region equaling cash on hand of \$3.2 million.
+From a cash perspective, as of June 30, 2020, the Minerals NPI was in a deficit position and had outstanding capital commitments of \$2.6 million, exceeding cash on hand of \$2.5 million.

 Commodity Price Risks

 Our profitability is affected by oil and natural gas market prices.
 Oil and natural gas market prices have fluctuated significantly in recent years in response to changes in the supply and demand for oil and natural gas in the market, along with domestic and international political and economic conditions.